 17.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
-The provisions of the Regulations for Higher Degrees by Research shall apply to all candidates except as provided for in the foregoing paragraphs.
+The provisions of the Regulation XXVI shall apply to all candidates except as provided for in the foregoing paragraphs.

-18.Regulations for the New Route PhD
+18. Regulations for the New Route PhD